-Planning your day using these tiny but meaningful steps can help set your intention and bring much-needed focus to the transformation you seek.
+These tiny but meaningful steps can help set your intention and bring much-needed focus to the health changes you seek.

 This is something I think about a lot — how hard it is to focus, create a plan, and even remain calm in the face of current events.
 Look, whether you’re trying to eliminate hard feelings, conquer health issues naturally, or even imagine a bright future for yourself and your kids, the overall process can feel overwhelming and downright impossible at times.
 It’s one thing to “imagine” a brighter future and it’s another thing to create one out of the opportunities you have.

 So, how can you keep your own goals front of mind without caving into the demands for your time whether from family (who you love), or from the hustle and bustle of running errands, checking in with social media, meal planning and clean up, yard work, and so forth?
 What I’ve learned is that while it’s nearly impossible to eliminate the hustle and bustle, I can set my intention to build momentum for what the outcome I want by keeping it heart centered.
 The great poet and novelist, Rainer Maria Rilke touched on this in his Letters on Life when he said, “We lead our lives so poorly because we arrive in the present always unprepared, incapable, and too distracted for everything.”

 Change comes to us on a moment by moment basis, when we are capable of seeing opportunities as they arise —no matter how small, and through a bit of planning and prep work—-grab hold.
 In functional medicine, we refer to this as intention.
 Having intention is different from “hoping” or “believing”, it’s a power you have inside you to keep goals front of mind, including the ability to nurture those goals into existence.
 Start with a few simple exercises below, and as you get more comfortable, then build your own!

 Make Your To-Do Lists Matter